JustinLex/JustinLex/README.md

 I'm in the process of migrating all of the active projects I own to [Codeberg](https://codeberg.org/jlh), an open-source alternative to Github.

-At my day job, I work as a DevOps engineer for Unraid, where I'm working with an amazing team to build world-class digital infrastructure.

-Note that all code hosted here and any opinions I express are my own, not the views of Unraid or any of my colleagues there.
+Note that all code hosted here and any opinions I express are my own.

 <!--
 **JustinLex/JustinLex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.